My Car Key went through the Washing Machine

 Dismantle the key remote as much as possible but don't go overboard and start cracking the case open.
 Many remotes will only allow you to open it as far as changing the battery and that should hopefully be enough.

-Working out how to open the remove can be challenging.
-Loo for a small screw, they can sometimes be hiding under the logo sticker. sometimes there may be no screw but has a clip on cover which you will need to pry open.
+Working out how to open the remote and remove the battery can be challenging.
+Look for a small screw, they can sometimes be hiding under the logo sticker.
+Sometimes there may be no screw but you can open it buy just prying open.
+Look for where the remote casing joins together.
+Usually there is some indication where to pry apart.

 Warning: Be careful not to loose the small transponder chip located inside the remote.
 Sometimes they are not glued in and may fall out on the floor without you knowing.